javierpena/eink-calendar/README.md

 The keypad will be connected to GPIO pins 29, 31, 33, 35 and 37.

 ## Configuring
-Once the basic setup and connections are done (TODO: add diagram for GPIO connections), you will need to set up the `config.ini` file.
-This is the syntax:
+Once the basic setup and connections are done, you will need to set up the `config.ini` file.
+This is its syntax:

 ```ini
 [DEFAULT]